kevinburke/telapi-python/docs/index.rst

 Utilites
 ----------

-Small functions useful for validating requests are coming from Twilio
+Small functions useful for validating requests are coming from Telapi

 .. toctree::
     :maxdepth: 1